Aesthetic Exploration of Ganesha part I (Forms in 3D)

 The ancient town Melukote in Karnataka has unique monolith Ganesha idols.
 While one is located at the foot of Melukote hill, the other idol is at Kunthibetta in the Pandavapura taluk.
 This monolithic sculpture is said to be carved out around 1140 A.D.

-The idol is said to be sculpted during the construction of the Melukote Chelluvanarayana Swamy temple at the directions of rulers of Mysore.
+The idol is said to be sculpted during the construction of the Melukote Chelluvanarayana Swamy temple at the direction of the rulers of Mysore.

 Kunthibetta, a place close by also hosts a 15 feet monolith idol of Ganesha.
-According to folk tales, Pandava’s during their exile after losing in dice game to Kauravas, offered pooja to this idol.
+According to folk tales, Pandava during their exile after losing in dice game to Kauravas offered pooja to this idol.

 Kunthibetta is a favourite for trekkers and adventure buffs, and before starting their expedition many offer prayers to this Ganesha idol for a safe adventure.

-The granite Ganesha reflects simplicity and grandeur, and truly has an ambience that is spiritual, but neither the Department of Archaeology nor the district administration have initiated measures to protect the ‘rock Ganesha’ by according it heritage status.
+The granite Ganesha reflects simplicity and grandeur, and truly has an ambience that is spiritual, but neither the Department of Archaeology nor the district administration has initiated measures to protect the ‘rock Ganesha’ according to its heritage status.